23 11 09 pysolo icons action

 Converting biomass into alternative energy sources

-In conventional pyrolysis, the required heat is generated by burning (bio)coal or pyrogas, which results in only 65% of the biomass being exploited to produce bio-oil.
-As the pyrogas is also a high-value product of pyrolysis, its combustion is an economically and ecologically inefficient step, as high-value biogenic carbon is lost in the process, which is additionally emitted as CO2.
-Generating heat through CSP instead of burning pyrogas is therefore a logical and sensible step.
+In conventional pyrolysis, the required heat is generated by burning char and pyrogas.
+As char and pyrogas are also high-value pyrolysis product, their combustion is an economically and ecologically inefficient step which also results in additional COâ‚‚ emissions.
+Generating heat through CSP instead of burning a fraction of the pyrolysis products is therefore a logical and sensible step.

 PySolo - Biomass